August 2020 Newsletter to Clients

-Submitted by Moneywatch Advisors on June 9th, 2020Enjoy this month’s edition that features a notice of a fund change and a review of the market.
+Submitted by Moneywatch Advisors on August 10th, 2020Enjoy this month’s edition that features a market update, a historical note on market performance during election years and a retirement factoid.

 Enjoy this month’s edition that features a notice of a fund change and a review of the market.